Nippon Professional Baseball Comeback Player of the Year Award

 The Nippon Professional Baseball Comeback Player of the Year Award is given to one player in each league of Central League and Pacific League.

-It is given to a player who manages to make a major comeback, either from an illness, injury, or a long term slump.
-Both Pacific and Central League have different criteria to award Comeback Player of the Year, with the Pacific League having a much stricter criteria, while it is much more relaxed in the Central League.
-The award is also only given on occasion, if a player meets the criteria specified by each league.
+It is given to a player who makes a major comeback from an illness, injury, or a long-term slump.
+The Pacific and Central leagues have different criteria for the award, with the Pacific League having a much stricter criteria.The award is also not an annual award and is only given on occasion if a player meets the criteria specified by each league.

-Because of this, no one in the Pacific League has won Comeback Player of the Year since Osaka Kintetsu Buffaloes player Koki Morita won it in 2001, and no one has won it in NPB overall since Daisuke Matsuzaka in 2018.
+Yūdai Ōno won the award in 2025, the first Central League player to win the award since Daisuke Matsuzaka in 2018.
+The most recent Pacific League to win the Comeback Player of the Year was Osaka Kintetsu Buffaloes player Koki Morita in 2001.